 How to register a business with the government

 You have a few official steps to walk through before you’re in business:

 Unless you’re trading under your personal name, you’ll need to register a business name.
 You can do this through the Business Registration Service.

 Get an Australian Business Number (ABN)

 An ABN is a quick way to identify your business to the government and the tax office.
-You should put it on your invoices to ensure customers don’t withhold pay-as-you-go tax from the amount they pay you.
-You can apply for an ABN though the Business Registration Service.
+Put it on your invoices to ensure customers don’t withhold pay-as-you-go tax from the amount they pay you.
+You can apply for an ABN through the Business Registration Service.

 Apply for licences and permits

 You may need special authority for certain business activities, such as running a business from home or employing people.
 Some industries have very specific requirements.
 Find out what you need from the Australian Business Licence and Information Service.